 Diploma Programme Specifications:

 All students in the IBDP will sign a statement of authenticity for draft and final submissions, including internally and externally moderated assessments.
-In such cases, the above consequences will apply in addition to IB disciplinary measures that may compromise the awarding of the IB Diploma.
+In such cases, the above consequences will apply in addition to IB disciplinary measures that may compromise the awarding of the Diploma.

 A Last Word